lwilletts/mpvc/README.md

  mpvc stash push current
  mpvc stash apply current

+ # use mpvc-fzf to manage mpvc stash (see mpvc-fzf -h for more)
+ mpvc-fzf -a
+ # use mpvc-fzf to search and play youtube media
+ mpvc-fzf -p 'kupla mirage'
  # use mpvc-fzf to manage the playlist
  mpvc-fzf -f
  # use mpvc-tui to start the tui + desktop notifications